nishthaatharva/EFProject/README.md

 - **Authorization**: This is the most common scenario for using JWT.
 Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with that token.
 - **app.useAuthorization** middleware will decide if the user can access the endpoints, app.useAuthorization & [Authorize] has a default policy that user has to be authenticated, so we don't need to do anything else.

+# Global exception handling:
+- Global exception handling with custom middleware grants the developer much broader authority and enhances the procedure.
+It’s a block of code that can be added to the ASP.NET Core pipeline as middleware and holds our custom error handling mechanism.
+This pipeline is capable of catching a wide range of exceptions.
+- This approach aims to ensure your ASP.NET Core API produces consistent responses regardless of the type of request.
+It makes things simpler for anybody who uses your API to do their job.
+It also provides a better development experience.

+### Disadvantage of try catch block:
+- try-catch-finally blocks are not used to handle unhandled exceptions.
+- Increase in code size.
+- Duplication of code.

+### Advantage of exception handling:
+- Preventing crashes.
+- Improving reliability.
+- Providing user-friendly error messages
+- Debugging